Skip to content

 Work backwards from the conclusion: a mind that ‘kept everything’ supposedly ‘could not think.’
 That only follows if thinking means leaving most of experience out — so B is the premise the argument quietly rests on.
 A raises reliability, which the passage never weighs; C contradicts ‘mostly without our noticing’; D smuggles in a claim about intellect the passage never makes.
 The question rewards finding the hidden premise, not recalling a fact.

 By exam day the learning is done.
 Your only job now is to not get in your own way — to let the preparation you've already built show up under pressure.
+And the first thing to get right is that there is no single exam day.
+You sit twice, weeks apart, and the two days have almost nothing in common logistically.
+Check your own key dates for the exact days in your cycle.

 Don't cram the night before

 Late cramming trades a good night's sleep for a few low-value facts.
 A rested brain reasons faster and panics less — and Section III is a reasoning test.
 Sleep is preparation.
+That holds for both sittings.

-Run the day on rails
+Run each day on rails

 1